Conchylicultor/Deep-Learning-Tricks/README.md

   **Ref**:
     1. *??*
     2. *Scheduled Sampling for Sequence Prediction with Recurrent Neural Networks, Samy Bengio et al.* (https://arxiv.org/abs/1506.03099)

+* **What**: By training in an unsupervised way a network to predict the next character of a text (char-RNN), the network will learn a representation which can then be used for a supervised task (here sentiment analysis).<br />
+  **Ref**: *Learning to Generate Reviews and Discovering Sentiment, Ilya Sutskever et al.* (https://arxiv.org/abs/1704.01444)

 ## Reinforcement learning